EvgenyUgolkov/8x_Super-Resolution/README.md

  3. Distributing the Generator model into 3 GPUs with the Distributed Data Parallel functionality
  4. Minor refinements and additional comments regarding the functionality

 Our main contribution is the adjustment of the 8x Super-Resolution algorithm for the segmented 3D micro-CT images of rocks.
-In this example, we prepared the training dataset and tuned the model for Berea sandstone
+In this example, we prepared the training dataset and tuned the model for Berea sandstone.
+Below, we demonstrate the performance of the model.
+As input, we took the Low-Resolution image, and as output, we produced Super-Resolution image.

 ![Super-Resolution results for Berea sandstone](GH_image/GH_1.png)
 ![Super-Resolution results for Berea sandstone](GH_image/GH_2.png)